amolabs/docs/rpc.md

 ## Operations

 ### Transfer coin
 Transfer AMO coin the amount of `amount` to the address `to`.
-This command causes a chage in the state of the `balance` store.
+This command causes a chage in the state of the `store/balance`.

 ```json
 { "to" : "_address_", "amount" : "_amount_" }